UCSBarchlab/pyrtlnet/README.md

 pyrtlnet
 ========

-`pyrtlnet` implements a basic hardware neural network inference accelerator.

-The neural network is a quantized, dense, two-layer network.
-The hardware is defined in the [PyRTL](https://github.com/UCSBarchlab/PyRTL) hardware description language, with readability as its primary goal.
-The code is intentionally kept simple and understandable.
-Performance is a non-goal.
+Train it.
+Quantize it.
+Synthesize and Simulate it—in hardware.
+All in Python.

+`pyrtlnet` is a fully self-contained example of a quantized neural network (NN) that runs end-to-end in Python.
+From model training, to software inference, to hardware generation, all the way to simulating that custom inference hardware at the logic-gate level -- you can do it all right from the Python REPL if you really want.
+We hope you will find pyrtlnet (rhymes with turtle-net) a complete and understandable walkthrough of how to go from TensorFlow training to bit-accurate hardware simulation, using the [PyRTL](https://github.com/UCSBarchlab/PyRTL) hardware description language.
 Main features include:

 * Quantized neural network training with [TensorFlow](https://www.tensorflow.org/).
-The network is fully quantized, so all inference calculations are done with integers.
+The resulting inference network is fully quantized, so all inference calculations are done with integers.

-* Three quantized inference implementations.
-All three implementations produce the same
+* Three different quantized inference implementations operating at different levels of abstraction.
+All three implementations produce the same output in the same format and, in doing so, provide a useful framework to extend either from the top-down or the bottom-up.
-  output:

   * A reference quantized inference implementation, using the standard [LiteRT](https://ai.google.dev/edge/litert) `Interpreter`.